 Carrie runs the design division of Keybridge Communications.
 She has extensive experience in virtually all areas of PR design, including branding, marketing, logos, infographics, publications, and web development.
 In her free time, she can usually be found making hand-bound books and taking care of her dog, Bézier.

 Mike oversees web development, coding, and back-end systems.
-He’s a Certified Public Accountant and a Microsoft Dynamics Certified Professional.
+His hundreds of projects include e-commerce, association management, and API integrations.
 An accomplished piano, banjo, and bass player, Mike has studied under Victor Wooten.
 He enjoys spending time with his wife and two daughters.

 Sam Ryan founded Keybridge Web and oversees strategic growth.
 He’s a former writer for the Wall Street Journal, a board member of For Love of Children, and an avid guitar player.
 He rowed on the varsity crew for Columbia University and has two red-headed daughters.

 David supervises day-to-day operations and is part-owner of the company.
 In addition to his work at Keybridge, David is the founder and editor of Terroirist.com, a critically acclaimed wine blog.
 David is also a graduate of Yale University, where he rowed on the varsity crew team.